wp-plugins/mobile-website-builder-for-wordpress-by-dudamobile/readme.txt

 = Where is my mobile website hosted? =

 When you build a mobile website on DudaMobile, we take care of the hosting and backup of your mobile site.
-Currently, Duda hosts over 1.7 million mobile websites.
+Currently, Duda hosts over 4 million mobile websites.

 = How does Duda auto-sync my mobile website with my Wordpress website? =

 This is part of our secret sauce.
 Each time a person visits your mobile site, Duda goes out and fetches updated content from your desktop site.
-This includes text, images, video even changes to the html.
+This includes text, images, video, even changes to the html.
 All of this done in real-time with no delay for your mobile site visitors.

 = Are mobile websites built on DudaMobile really free? =

 Yes!
 Mobile websites built on Duda are really free.
-You can build and host your mobile website with Duda at no cost.
-For businesses, we offer over a dozen premium features for as a little as $7.20 per month.
+You can build and host your mobile site with us at no cost.
+For businesses, we offer tons of premium features designed to make the most of your mobile site.
+This enhanced level of service costs as little as $9 per month or $7.20 per month with the purchase of an annual plan.
+For the complete small business mobile web solution, Duda offers a comprehensive plan that includes mobile advertising services to drive customer traffic to your new mobile site, starting at only $200 for the first month.
 [View plans](http://www.dudamobile.com/plans)

 = Will my mobile website look good on all smartphones? =

-Mobile sites built on DudaMobile are designed to look great on all smartphones including iPhone, most Android phones, Windows phones and a variety of Blackberry devices.
+Mobile sites built on DudaMobile are designed to look great on all smartphones.
 We perform extensive testing to ensure that your mobile website displays properly on new smartphones.

 = Where can I get help? =